norfluxX/NodeMongoMailer/README.md

 # EmailSender-NodeMongo using Docker compose
 ### In this project, we have created a front-end application using NodeJS which can send email to anyone and also make a copy of data in a mongo database.
+### Also, we will be fetching details from MongoDB via API using Postman tool.
 ### Prerequisties:
 1. Node version >= 16 and NPM >= 8.0
 2. Docker and Docker-compose installed on the system.